HaochengX/haochengx.github.io/_pages/cv.md

 Research Experience
 ======
-* AI Architecture and Algorithm Intern, MediaTek, San Jose, June 2024 - Sep 2024 (Incoming)
+* AI Architecture and Algorithm Intern, MediaTek, San Jose, June 2024 - Sep 2024
   * Analyze AI workloads and perform architectural simulation for performance and power trade-offs
   * Design scalable hardware solutions for large deep-learning applications
   * Program new AI algorithms by utilizing our industry-proven software stack for the smartphones